 MD301 MEDICAL ADMINISTRATIVE SKILLS II (2.5 credits/60 clock hours) This course is designed to build important skills for handling computerized billing tasks in medical offices.
 Computerized billing tasks are completed with a patient billing software program, using a medical office setting and related patient data.
-Prerequisites: Medical Administrative Skills I and taken concurrently with Medical Insurance Forms.
+Prerequisite: Medical Administrative Skills I and taken concurrently with Medical Insurance Forms.

 MA602 MEDICAL ASSISTANT INTERNSHIP (9.0 credits/378 clock hours) The student will work in a professional atmosphere under the supervision of experienced professionals to fulfill the requirements of the internship.
 The experience will provide the student with an opportunity to enhance his/her education, personal skills, and observe the interaction of personnel within an office setting.
-Prerequisite: As per internship policy.
+Prerequisites: As per internship policy.

-MD207 MEDICAL INSURANCE FORMS (3.0 credits/60 clock hours) This course introduces the student to medical insurance and handling of claims (CMS-1500 and UB-04) for various types of third-party carriers including managed care, Medicare, Medicaid (Pennsylvania) and TRICARE.
+MD207 MEDICAL INSURANCE FORMS (3.0 credits/60 clock hours) This course introduces the student to medical insurance and handling of claims (CMS-1500 and UB-04) for various types of third-party carriers including managed care, Medicare, Medicare, Medicare (Pennsylvania) and TRICARE.
 The guidelines for coding diagnoses for outpatient services will be presented and coding of professional services utilizing CPT will be further emphasized.
-Medical abbreviations and symbols will also be presented.
-Prerequisites: ICD Coding I and II and CPT-4
+Prerequisite: ICD Coding II and CPT-4